Integration/Webflow Setup

 Pattern 1: Header Search Bar

-The most common setup—a search bar in your site navigation.
+The most common setup is a search bar in your site navigation.

 <input